 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
 All forms may be obtained by requesting them from the school. - Submit an Application Fee: Action will not be taken on admission until a non-refundable application fee of \$100.00 is received.
-Please send the application fee in the form of a check or money order, payable to Paul Mitchell The School Bradley.
+Please send the application fee in the form of a check or money order, payable to Paul Mitchell The School Tinley Park.
 This fee is not included in the cost of tuition.
-In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant and passport size. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or High School Equivalency diploma or official High School Equivalency diploma test scores.
-We are required to verify that your proof of education is from a valid high school or High School Equivalency diploma or official High School Equivalency diploma test scores, if it is determined that the diploma or High School Equivalency Certificate is not valid the applicant will be denied admission to the school. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant and passport size. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts\\, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or High School Equivalency diploma or official High School Equivalency diploma test scores.
+We are required to verify that your proof of education is from a valid high school or High School Equivalency diploma or official High School Equivalency diploma test scores, if it is determined that the diploma or High School Equivalency Certificate is not valid the applicant will be denied admission to the school.

+\ Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
 They are not considered equivalent to a Standard High School Diploma.
 We are required to verify that your proof of education is from a valid high school or High School equivalency program.
-If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school. - Submit copy of your Driver's License or Birth Certificate: The applicant should submit a copy of a current driver's license or birth certificate. - Teacher Training Documents: A student wishing to enroll in the teacher training program must meet the above requirements as well as provide proof of holding a valid and current Illinois cosmetology (practitioner's) license or submitted an application for licensure.
+If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school.

-- 1000 Barber Teacher Training Documents: A student wishing to enroll in the 1000 barber teacher training program must meet the above requirements as well as provide proof of holding a valid and current Illinois barber (practitioner's) license or submitted an application for licensure. - 3 500 Barber Teacher Training Documents: A student wishing to enroll in the 500 hour barber teacher training program must meet the above requirements as well as provide proof of holding a valid and current Illinois barber (practitioner's) license and 3 years of experience. - Refresher Course (Cosmetology only): A student wishing to enroll in the refresher course must meet requirements one through six as well as submit proof that they failed the stateboard cosmetology examination three (3) times.
+- Submit copy of your Driver's License or Birth Certificate: The applicant should submit a copy of a current driver's license or birth certificate. - Teacher Training Documents: A student wishing to enroll in the teacher training program must meet the above requirements as well as provide proof of holding a valid and current Illinois cosmetology (practitioner's) license or submitted an application for licensure. - Esthetics Teacher Documents: A student wishing to enroll in the esthetics teacher program must meet the above requirements as well as provide proof of holding a valid and current Illinois esthetics (practitioner's) license or submitted an application for licensure. - In 1000 Barber Teacher Training Documents: A student wishing to enroll in the 1000 barber teacher training program must meet the above requirements as well as provide proof of holding a valid and current Illinois barber (practitioner's) license or submitted an application for licensure. - 500 Barber Teacher Training Documents: A student wishing to enroll in the 500 hour barber teacher training program must meet the above requirements as well as provide proof of holding a valid and current Illinois barber (practitioner's) license and 3 years of experience. - Refresher Course (Cosmetology only): A student wishing to enroll in the refresher course must meet requirements one through six as well as submit proof that they failed the stateboard cosmetology examination three (3) times.